Giant isopod: Reproduction and life cycle

-A study of the seasonal abundance of B. giganteus juveniles and adults suggests a peak in reproductive capacity in the spring and winter.
-This is observed to be due to a shortage of food during the summer.
 Mature females develop a brood pouch or marsupium when sexually active, the pouch being formed by overlapping oostegites or brood plates grown from the medial border of the pereiopods.
-The young isopods emerge from the marsupium as miniatures of the adults, known as mancae.
-This is not a larval stage; the mancae are fully developed, lacking only the last pair of pereiopods.
+The young isopods emerge from the marsupium as miniatures of the adults, known as mancas.
+This is not a larval stage; the mancas are fully developed, lacking only the last pair of pereiopods.
+The relative seasonal abundance of B. giganteus mancas and juveniles suggests a peak in reproductive capacity in the autumn and winter.